 Rule 3796:6-2-06 | Final inspection and certificate of operation for medical marijuana dispensaries.

-(B) Within fourteen calendar days of notification an inspection of the dispensary shall be conducted in order to confirm that the dispensary is capable of operating in accordance with Chapter 3796. of the Revised Code and this division.
+(B) Within thirty calendar days of notification an inspection of the dispensary shall be conducted in order to confirm that the dispensary is capable of operating in accordance with Chapter 3796. of the Revised Code and this division.

 (E) If a satisfactory final inspection is not issued by the state board of pharmacy, the dispensary will be notified of necessary corrective actions.
 Such corrections must be made within thirty calendar days of receipt of notification of necessary corrections.
-Failure to correct within thirty calendar days may result in forfeiture of a provisional license.

-(G) A dispensary certificate of operation is valid only for the collective owners, as defined under rule 3796:6-2-03 of the Administrative Code, premises and name designated on the certificate of operation and location for which it is issued.
-A dispensary licensee may not transfer or assign a certificate of operation, except as otherwise provided in this division.
+(G) A certificate of operation is valid only for the collective owners, as defined under rule 3796:6-2-03 of the Administrative Code, premises and name designated on the certificate of operation and location for which it is issued.
+A dispensary may not transfer or assign a certificate of operation, except as otherwise provided in this division.

 Last updated February 14, 2022 at 8:57 AM